apache/zeppelin/docs/interpreter/spark.md

 </table>

 ## Configuration
 There are two Spark mode to use Spark interpreter in Zeppelin.
-One is [Local Spark mode](#local-spark-mode) and the other is [system provided Spark mode](#system-provided-spark-mode).
+One is [local Spark mode](#local-spark-mode) and the other is [system provided Spark mode](#system-provided-spark-mode).
 After you start Zeppelin server for the first time, you will be asked whether you want to download a latest version of Spark binary under Zeppelin or not.

 ```